nodejs/node/doc/api/async_hooks.md

 An asynchronous resource represents an object with an associated callback.
 This callback may be called multiple times, for example, the `connection` event in `net.createServer`, or just a single time like in `fs.open`.
 A resource can also be closed before the callback is called.
-AsyncHooks does not explicitly distinguish between these different cases but will represent them as the abstract concept that is a resource.
+AsyncHook does not explicitly distinguish between these different cases but will represent them as the abstract concept that is a resource.